prielso/gprMax-dataset/README.md

 # gprMax-dataset
-A repository for creating dataset of synthetic GPR (ground penetration radar) Bscans using the open-source gprMax tool
+A repository script and utilities for creating dataset of synthetic GPR (ground penetration radar) Bscans using the open-source gprMax tool